Shop Collagen

 For even greater results improving your skin’s elasticity and “glow”, use vitamin C serum and niacinamide serum (or vitamin B3) as well as retinol.
 However, you’ll want to test your skin’s reaction first when combining these anti-aging ingredients, since together they may increase sensitivity.

-To plump up your skin and help prevent creasing, always apply moisturizer to clean skin twice daily (morning and night, over other products like serums and retinol).
+To plump up your skin and help prevent creasing, always apply moisturizer to clean skin twice each day (morning and night, over other products like serums and retinol).
+It should be part of your daily skin care routine.

 Look for creams or lotions with hydrating ingredients such as glycerin, hyaluronic acid, shea butter and oils such as argan, marula and almond oils.
 Skip those with dry and irritating ingredients including alcohol, parabens, talc, phthalates and fragrances.